bradj00/small-app-proofs-of-concept/README.md

 # small-app-proofs-of-concept
- Screenshots of various tools i've written with source code available upon request
+ Most of these tools were written before I created a GitHub account.
+I can provide source code for any of these upon request.

+Here is a small gallery of of various tools i've written in Javascript, Node.JS and React.JS: